This policy outlines the required processes for planning and conducting school fundraising activities.

 Activity organisers must:

-- obtain approval from the school council before conducting the fundraising activity
+- obtain approval from the school council before conducting any school-related fundraising activity

 To ensure events are effective and achieve their goals and objectives, the risks to their delivery must be identified and assessed.
 This should take into account risks in relation to: